Skip to main contentSkip to footer content

 Do you require a deposit/reservation fee?

 Yes, we do.
-If admitted, we require a non-refundable $500.00 deposit to reserve your seat.
+If admitted, we require a non-refundable $500.00 enrollment fee to reserve your seat.
 An admission email will list the due date (depending on how close we are to the admit term).

 Can I defer my admission offer (reviewed and offered admission)?

-Yes, applicants may defer their admission offer for up to two terms.
-After that time period, applicants will need to reapply to the school since the nature of the applicant pool has changed drastically (admission is not guaranteed).
+Yes, applicants may defer their admission offer for up to two academic terms.
+After that, applicants will need to reapply and go through the admissions review process.

 Can I defer my application (started but not reviewed)?

-Yes, applicants who have submitted their application BUT would like to be considered for a future term can request to defer their application for up to one year the date it was started.
+Yes, applicants who have submitted their application BUT want to be considered for a future term can request to defer their application for up to one year from the date the application was started.
 After that time, applicants will need to submit a new application and supporting materials.

 What is the difference between earning a J.D. and the concurrent J.D./M.L.S. program?

 Not a lot.
-When someone matriculates into our J.D. program, we automatically enroll you in both the J.D. and the M.L.S. because it is easier to start concurrently.
 The vast majority of the course requirements for the M.L.S. are met when you successfully move through the J.D. program.
-The only additional work (and cost) it adds, is the writing requirement on a current legal issue, which is successfully met through our Gibson Appellate Advocacy writing course.
+To earn the dual degree, students must complete the graduate-level writing course, Gibson Appellate Advocacy, during the summer semester of their third year.
 In essence, you can get two degrees in the same time as the stand-alone J.D. if you choose.
-Students can also opt out of the concurrent degree when they start and continue on as a single-degree J.D. student.
+Students can petition to enroll in the dual-degree program after completing their first year.
 You can learn more about that additional requirement on our J.D./M.L.S. program page.

 What is your Bar pass rate?